 Fire pits and fire buckets are exempt as they are a form of solid fuel heater, not an incinerator.
 However, they must be operated similar to a normal solid fuel heater, that is, for burning dry timber only.

-Apply for a backyard burning permit by submitting an permit application to Council.
+Apply to Burn Vegetation by submitting a permit application to Council.

 - A Council officer will visit your premises, inspect the green waste and discuss disposal options